We are currently accepting applications for the next academic year.

 My school only offers a combined Anatomy and Physiology course.
 Will that meet the pre-requisites?

 Schools provide the anatomy and physiology courses differently.
 Some schools such as CSU have separate anatomy and physiology courses and students need both courses and the cadaver lab.
 Other schools have combined anatomy & physiology courses, where the body is divided between two courses.
 A student must have both courses Anatomy and Physiology I and II to get credit for a full anatomy and physiology course.
-Some schools have a cadaver lab as part of both courses which CSU will accept as meeting the cadaver lab requirement.
-If the lab uses only models, students will be required to take a cadaver lab prior to starting the program.
+Some schools have a 30 hours of cadaver lab as part of both courses.
+CSU will accept these courses as meeting the cadaver lab requirement.
+If the lab uses only models, or has less than 30 hours of lab time, students will be required to take a cadaver lab prior to starting the program.

 Is the GRE required?